sanger-tol/treeval/docs/usage.md

 nextflow run sanger-tol/treeval --input assets/treeval.yaml --outdir <OUTDIR> -profile singularity, sanger
 ````

-With the `treeval.yaml` containing:
+With the `treeval.yaml` containing the information from the above YAML_CONTENTS section

-You will need to create a .yaml with information about the sample you would like to analyse before running the pipeline.
-Use this parameter to specify its location.
-It has to follow the structure shown in the full samplesheet shown above.

 ### Updating the pipeline